emacs18/melpa-packages/doom-modeline-readme.txt

 - A match count panel (for anzu, iedit, multiple-cursors, symbol-overlay, evil-search and evil-substitute)
 - An indicator for recording a macro
-- Local python/ruby version in the major-mode
+- Current environment version (e.g. python, ruby, go, etc.) in the major-mode
 - A customizable mode-line height (see doom-modeline-height)
 - A minor modes segment which is compatible with minions
-- An error/warning count segment for flycheck
+- An error/warning count segment for flymake/flycheck
 - A workspace number segment for eyebrowse
 - A perspective name segment for persp-mode
 - A window number segment for winum and window-numbering